wtb-skill/SudokuSolver/README.md

    - The recognized digits
    - The solved puzzle (if solvable)
 4. **Handle Unsolvable or Misread Grids** <br>
-If a puzzle cannot be solved (e.g., due to digit recognition errors), you can:
+If a puzzle cannot be solved due to digit recognition errors, you can:
     - Manually label incorrect digits
+    - Automatically solve the puzzle using the corrected input
     - Help improve the model for future usage
     - Optionally use this feedback to retrain the digit recognizer